Balancing the Risks

 Life-Threatening Hemorrhage

 Despite potential risk, sometimes immediate transfusion is necessary, even for patients with red cell antibodies.
-In such cases transfusion service staff should alert the medical director, who can discuss options with clinical staff.
+In such cases, transfusion service staff should alert the medical director, who can discuss options with clinical staff.

-The medical director will generally talk to the staff attending the patient and indicate that, if possible, they should hold off transfusion.
+The medical director will generally talk to the staff attending the patient and indicate that, if possible, they should hold off on transfusion.
 But if it is a case of massive bleeding where exsanguinating hemorrhage is likely, it is better to give some blood and monitor for a delayed hemolytic transfusion reaction than to let the patient bleed to death.

-Transfusing when bleeding is brisk will result in much of the autologous and incompatible blood bleeding out, with the possibility of a delayed hemolytic reaction once the patient's antibody rebounds and destroys still-present antigen-positive donor red cells.
+Transfusing when bleeding is rapid will result in much of the autologous and incompatible blood bleeding out, with the possibility of a delayed hemolytic reaction once the patient's antibody rebounds and destroys still-present antigen-positive donor red cells.

-Some transfusion services also try to minimize the risk of unmatched blood by typing their emergency supply of O Rh negative Red Blood Cells for the K antigen, since anti-K is a relatively common clinically significant antibody.
+Some transfusion services also try to minimize the risk of unmatched blood by typing their emergency supply of O Rh-negative red blood cells for the K antigen since anti-K is a relatively common clinically significant antibody.